More people are getting boosters than new Covid-19 vaccinations. And others could soon become eligible for an additional shot - KTVZ

 Attendance rates of homeless students in New York City public schools have dropped significantly amid the pandemic, according to a study released this week by the Advocates for Children of New York.

-The study, which used attendance data from the NYC Department of Education (DOE), documented that the average attendance rate of students in shelter during the first couple of weeks of the winter semester was only 73%.
-The year-to-date attendance rate for students in shelters is 78.5%, according to the DOE.
+The study, which used attendance data from the New York City Department of Education, documented that the average attendance rate of students in shelter during the first couple of weeks of the winter semester was only 73%.
+The year-to-date attendance rate for students in shelters is 78.5%, according to the agency.

 There are especially high rates of absenteeism at the high school level, according to the study.
 Tenth graders “missed more than one out of every three school days in winter and spring 2021, while 9th, 11th, and 12th graders in shelter were absent more than 25% of the time,” according to the advocacy group.

-The study shows that even prior to the pandemic, the average attendance rate for New York City students living in shelters during the 2019-20 school year was only 83.2%, compared to 92.2% for permanently housed students.
+Even prior to the pandemic, the average attendance rate for New York City students living in shelters during the 2019-20 school year was only 83.2%, compared to 92.2% for permanently housed students, the study shows.
 Covid-19 only added new barriers.

 “High rates of absenteeism in winter and spring 2021 point to a particular need for support for students living in shelter as schools reopen this year,” the study says.

-The non-profit organization recommended that the DOE should use federal Covid-19 relief funds to hire 150 shelter-based DOE community coordinators as a start to “overhaul the education support system in shelters.”
+The nonprofit recommended that the city Department of Education should use federal Covid-19 relief funds to hire 150 shelter-based agency community coordinators as a start to “overhaul the education support system in shelters.”
 Community coordinators are typically responsible for providing support and resources to help students get to school.

-According to the New York City DOE, it is in the process of planning for the use of federal money to expand staffing.
-There are currently 324 DOE personnel in direct contact with homeless students and their families daily, according to the department.
+The city Department of Education is in the process of planning for the use of federal money to expand staffing, it said.
+There are currently 324 agency personnel in direct contact with homeless students and their families daily, it said.

 The-CNN-Wire